nghiant3223/nghiant3223.github.io/_posts/2025-04-15-go-scheduler.md

 The signal is `SIGURG`, and the reason it being chosen is described [here](https://github.com/golang/go/blob/go1.24.0/src/runtime/signal_unix.go#L43-L73).

 Upon receiving `SIGURG`, the execution of the program is transferred to the signal handler, registered by a call of [`initsig`](https://github.com/golang/go/blob/go1.24.0/src/runtime/proc.go#L1879-L1879) function upon thread initialization.
-Note that the signal handler can run concurrently with goroutines or the scheduling, as depicted in the figure below.
+Note that the signal handler can run concurrently with goroutine code or the scheduler code, as depicted in the figure below.
 The execution switch from main program to signal handler is triggered by the kernel<a href="https://stackoverflow.com/questions/6949025/how-are-asynchronous-signal-handlers-executed-on-linux/"><sup>4,</sup></a><a href="https://unix.stackexchange.com/questions/733013/how-is-a-signal-delivered-in-linux"><sup>5</sup></a>.

 | <img src="/assets/2025-03-11-go-scheduling/signal_delivery_and_handler_execution.png" width=500 /> |